ulfaslak/what-the-chat/README.md

 ## Requirements

-- Python 3.11+
+### Core Dependencies
-- discord.py
+- Python 3.10+
-- slack-sdk
+- discord.py (for Discord integration)
-- langchain-core
+- slack-sdk (for Slack integration)
-- langchain-openai
+- langchain-core (for LLM functionality)
-- langchain-community
+- langchain-openai (for OpenAI models)
-- python-dotenv
+- langchain-community (for Ollama and other local models)
-- colorama
+- colorama (for colored output)

 ## Discord Bot Setup